S^1-equivariant contact homology for hypertight contact forms: Introduction and statement of results

 Bao-Honda \cite{bh2} and Pardon \cite{p} use virtual techniques (variations on the idea of ``Kuranishi structure'') to define the contact homology algebra (over $\Q$) of any closed manifold with a nondegenerate contact form.
 In the hypertight case, one can obtain cylindrical contact homology and its invariance from the contact homology algebra.

-More generally, work in progress of Fish-Hofer will use the polyfold theory of Hofer-Wysocki-Zehnder \cite{HWZbook} to define symplectic field theory, which in particular will yield cylindrical contact homology (over $\Q$) for a dynamically convex contact form.
+More generally, work in progress of Fish-Hofer will use the polyfold theory of Hofer-Wysocki-Zehnder \cite{HWZbook} to define symplectic field theory (SFT), which in particular will yield cylindrical contact homology (over $\Q$) for a dynamically convex contact form.
+An alternate foundation for SFT is proposed by Ishikawa \cite{is}.

 One reason why we are pursuing the more geometric approach in the present paper and \cite{dc,inv}, even though it is less general than the more abstract approaches above, is that for computations and applications, it is desirable when possible to understand cylindrical contact homology directly in terms of Reeb orbits and holomorphic cylinders between them.
 Also, in applications to symplectic embedding problems, it is important to understand the holomorphic curves in symplectic cobordisms that arise from contact homology, see e.g.\ \cite{mcd}.